RedesignScience/cvpack/docs/getting_started.rst

 Getting Started
 ===============

-This page details how to get started with Collective Variable Library.
+This page details how to get started with Collective Variable Package.